I Tried Good Protein: A Review from a Vegetarian Run Coach (+Referral Link!)

 This is not a sponsored post!
 If you shop through my referral link, you’ll get 25%* off your first order and I’ll earn rewards through my Good Protein account.
-(Note that it can sometimes take a couple hours for Good Protein to send you the discount.)
+They will ask for your name and email address, then will send you an email with the discount code.

 *Discount at the time this blog post was published, but may change.

-I’ve been on the hunt for a great-tasting vegan protein powder for years.
-As someone who exercises regularly and follows a mostly plant-based diet, getting enough protein is crucial and having a protein powder I can rely on is super important for me.
-I’ve tried so many vegan protein powders over the years—some chalky, some gritty, and some so full of artificial sweetener I had to rinse my mouth after.
+I've been on the hunt for a great-tasting vegan protein powder for years.
+As a run coach who follows a mostly plant-based diet and aims for around 130g of protein daily, having a powder I can rely on isn't optional — it's a staple.
+I've tried so many over the years: some chalky, some gritty, some so full of artificial sweetener I had to rinse my mouth after.
 I also really wanted to buy something more local.
 My old favourite was made in the US, but with tariffs and shipping costs, it started to feel impractical.
 When I found out Good Protein was not just Canadian but actually based in Montreal (like me!)
 I figured it was worth a try.

 What is Good Protein?